cakephp/docs/en/core-libraries/helpers/html.rst

        array of strings for multiple files.
     :param array $options: An array of :term:`html attributes`.

-    Include a script file(s), contained either locally or as a remote url.
+    Include a script file(s), contained either locally or as a remote URL.

     By default, script tags are added to the document inline.
 If you override this by setting ``$options['inline']`` to false, the script tags will instead